 o By C. N. Ray:

-§ There is great variation across org in terms of procedures and redressal.
+§ There is great variation across org in terms of procedures

-§ Except Indian Railways, most CC’s neglect compensation for non-adherence to commitments
+§ Except Indian Railways, most CC’s neglect compensation for

 § Most CC without participation of citizens